aroravansh/Face_recognition/README.md

 Hi this is a project where we learn how to create a basic face recognition program using Python and OpenCV
 ## Objective of The Project
 To recognize the face in the camera and name it.
 Also, if the face is unknown send a text alert with the image to your mobile via Whatsapp
+### Credits
+* Thank You @RamizRaza for great explanation of the face recognition
+* Also thanks to @mjrovai for his blog on [real-time face recognition](https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826)

 ## Hardware needed
 * Laptop with inbuilt camera or a webcam
 ## Software Required